Skip to main content

 • Not the best build quality

-The Apple W1 chip provides battery efficiency and reliable streaming from Bluetooth devices.
+They also come with active noise cancellation (Pure ANC) to block the outside noise.
+The Apple W1 chip provides battery efficiency and reliable streaming from all Bluetooth devices.

 22 hours of battery on a full charge is good, and the “fast fuel” quick charge gives 3 hours of audio playback from just 10 minutes of charging.

-trophy Best Open-Back Bass Headphones
+Best Feature-Rich Bass Headphones

-6. Sony WH-1000XM5
+5. Sony WH-1000XM5

-trophy Best Bass Headphones with ANC
+trophy Best Feature-Rich Bass Headphones

 Sony WH-1000XM5 in a table